hujhax/austin-improv-wiki/Shows/Strange Worlds.md

 The technical improvisors for the show are [[Performers/Cindy Page|Cindy Page]], [[Performers/Chad Wellington|Chad Wellington]], and [[Michael Yew]].

 ## History
-Here is [[Performers/Jordan T. Maxwell|Jordan T. Maxwell]]'s explanation of the name's origin:<blockquote>I got turned on to the pulps after reading the first issue of Planetary, the last line (and pseudo-motto) of which is "Strange world.
+Here is [[Performers/Jordan T. Maxwell|Jordan T. Maxwell]]'s explanation of the name's origin:
+> I got turned on to the pulps after reading the first issue of Planetary, the last line (and pseudo-motto) of which is "Strange world.
 Let's keep it that way."
-When I was trying to think of something that sounded like the title of an old pulp anthology, those first two words were just right. </blockquote>
+When I was trying to think of something that sounded like the title of an old pulp anthology, those first two words were just right.

 ## Characters
 * **The Beacon** ([[Performers/Marc Majcher|Marc Majcher]]) is a stage magician and debunker named Rick White, cursed to attract supernatural forces at all times.